proghead00/Ultimate-JS-Projects-Collection/README.md

-# The Ultimate JavaScript Projects Collection
+# The Ultimate JavaScript Projects Collection 🚀
-This is a repo containing many mini projects with cool UI that I'll be building with vanilla JS, without any additional framework
+## This is a repo containing NUMEROUS mini projects with cool UI that I'll be building everyday with vanilla JS, without any additional framework